bcecilio/NYTimesBestsellers/README.md

 ## Description:

-The app allows you to search for your favorite books and save them to a favorite's tab.
-The app also allows you to search the best sellers list from the New York Times.
+The New York Times best sellers app allows user's to look, favorite, and shop for their favorite collection of over

 ## Screenshot